is the largest and least accessible (no road access, no air strip)

 Bradshaw style paintings, in the Kimberley.
 All our trips spend time visiting a variety of art sites.

-or read the PDF notes describing our two Drysdale trips.
+The PDF notes describing our two Drysdale trips are full of extra information.
 Among other things, these explain how we get to and from the park.

 Detailed trip notes - Drysdale River National Park No. 1: June